- General Info

 - Planning a Safe Visit

-If you are unable to visit the Gallery, you can continue to see two public, outdoor installations at Pearson Collegiate and Malvern Public Library, presented as part of Three-Thirty.
-Esmond Lee's outdoor exhibition Gods Among Us is also currently on view at the Malvern Town Centre.
-We are offering virtual exhibitions and programming.
+During this closure, you can continue to see three public, outdoor installations at Pearson Collegiate, Malvern Public Library, and the exterior of the Bladen Wing at U of T Scarborough, produced as part of the recent exhibition Three-Thirty and extended to spring 2022.
+We are offering virtual exhibitions.
 Exhibition tours, artist spotlights and talks, lectures, and more (past and present) can be viewed on our multimedia archive, Digital DMG.
 And please follow us for social media content @dmg_utsc

 The Doris McCarthy Gallery welcomes all visitors.
 The Gallery space is wheelchair accessible.
 We are constantly striving to remove barriers and make both our space and services more accessible for all individuals.
 We provide large print versions of the floor plan as well as large print labels and other interpretive materials.